 The lad had the deep, burning eyes of a zealot.

 It could open a narrative that draws you along, always wanting to know more.

 I will begin the story of my adventures with a certain morning early in the month of June, the year of grace 1751, when I took the key for the last time out of the door of my father's house.

 — Kidnapped, Robert Louis Stevenson

 And I’ll toss in one of my favorites among books I've written:

 The Sword Maiden Susan King

-So there you go, a few story portals — what's your favorite opening line in a novel?
+So there you go, a few story portals — what are some of your favorite opening lines in novels you've read (or written!)?